lfades/static-tweet/readme.md

 ## Add Static Tweets to Your App

 Currently, there's no package to do this, however you're welcome to copy the files and add it to your project!

+For an example, take a look at the following blog: [rauchg/blog](https://github.com/rauchg/blog/blob/master/pages/2020/2019-in-review.js)